 4. Double-check your work

 This sounds obvious, but it's a step that's easy to overlook with a fast-paced and dynamic project.
 It pays to double-check your work against your written contract to make sure you lived up to your end of the bargain.

 You can do everything right and still be named in a frivolous lawsuit.
-When that happens, errors and omissions insurance (also known as professional liability insurance) can be a lifesaver.
+When that happens, professional liability insurance (also known as errors and omissions insurance) can be a lifesaver.
 Coverage helps you handle legal disputes by helping you pay for:

 - Attorney's fees

 - Investigation costs

 Lawsuits, even ones without merit, cost time and money.
 Professional liability insurance can minimize the financial burden.
 Protect your business and apply for coverage to receive free policy quotes from leading carriers.

 Get free quotes and compare policies with TechInsurance